ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 ### Alternative Rendering

 Alternatives to the described rendering are splitting the data and canvas and using multiple threads to enhance performance even more.

+### Alternative Size Limitations

+In order to provide a smooth user experience, if the existing event interaction rendering is not sufficiently fast we would implement a more instantaneous response to zoom gestures using bitmap scaling of the canvas while the renderer is updating the final display.

+Another alternative to remove the size limits is to create a point reduction algorithm which will create a reduced set of dies fit to the size limits creating an average, median or other approximation.
+This approach introduces additional complexity to the rendering and is a lossy compression algorithm, so it's implementation should be carefully considered.

 ## Open Issues